iMike78/home-mini-v1-drop-in-pcb/README.md

+Finally, [you can order](https://www.pcbway.com/project/shareproject/W659778AS1M15_MiciMike_Google_Home_mini_drop_in_PCB_97e52f8d.html) the PCB from PCBWay.
+Please read through the full description, as there is some important information, especially at the bottom.
+Any questions about the PCB order procedure ask [here](https://github.com/iMike78/home-mini-v1-drop-in-pcb/discussions/8).

 # MiciMike drop-in PCB replacement for Google Home Mini (Gen-1)

 [MiciMike Home Mini](https://github.com/iMike78/home-mini-v1-drop-in-pcb) is a drop-in PCB replacement for the ["Google Home Mini" (Google's first-generation smart speaker hardware with a Micro-USB charging port)](https://en.wikipedia.org/wiki/Google_Nest_(smart_speakers)), but based on ESP32 and XMOS microcontrollers for running open-source firmware.